Alex-CodeLab/zerotask/README.md

         print('...done')
 ```

-Then start your worker.
+Then start your server and worker.

-`python worker.py`
+`./manage.py zeroserver`

+`./manage.py worker worker1 start`

+Tasks and taskstatus can be found in the Admin,
+and a short summary is availble using

+`./manage.py zerostats`